T Push Up: How To Do, Benefits and Muscles Worked

 2. Dumbbell T Push up

-Dumbbell T push ups, also known as DB T-stand push ups, that involve lifting one hand with a dumbbell off the ground and reaching it towards the ceiling to form a T shape with the body.
+Dumbbell T push-ups involve lifting one hand with a dumbbell off the ground and reaching it towards the ceiling to form a T shape with the body.

 Dumbbell T Push-Ups